btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 ## Getting started with BTCPay Server and Core Lightning (CLN)
 ### Control your CLN using Spark

-The most straightforward way to start using the **CLN implementation in BTCPay** is to use [Spark Wallet](https://github.com/shesek/spark-wallet) integration.
+The most straightforward way to start using the **CLN implementation in BTCPay Server** is to use [Spark Wallet](https://github.com/shesek/spark-wallet) integration.
 Just like Zap for LND, Spark is a graphical interface of your internal CLN node.
 \
 [![BTCPay Server - CLN and Spark](https://img.youtube.com/vi/uV1R6IQpmg8/mqdefault.jpg "BTCPay Server - CLN and Spark")](https://www.youtube.com/watch?v=uV1R6IQpmg8 "BTCPay Server - CLN and Spark")
 \